KULL-Centre/papers/2019/IDP-methods-Ahmed-et-al/README.md

 5. MDtraj

 ### References
-You may consider reading and citing the following relevant references as well:
+You may consider reading and citing the following relevant papers as well:
 ```
 @article{bottaro2018integrating,
   title={Integrating Molecular Simulation and Experimental Data: A Bayesian/Maximum Entropy Reweighting Approach},